aistabci/abci-docs/v3/en/docs/open-ondemand/index.md

 4. **Interactive Apps**: Launch web applications on the compute nodes and transfer the screen to the web browser.

 5. **AI Hub**: AI Hub is a collection of tools and services for reusing large-scale pre-trained models on the ABCI.
-It provides an application to manage the deployment of the Mlflow Tracking Server, one of the features that constitute AI Hub.
+It provides an application to manage the deployment of the MLflow Tracking Server, one of the features that constitute AI Hub.

 ## Compatibility with ABCI 2.0